cloudcreativity/laravel-json-api/docs/features/resolvers.md

 ```

-> Module factories are constructed via the service container so you can use constructor injection
+> Resolver factories are constructed via the service container so you can use constructor injection
 for any dependencies.

 Then all we would need to do is change the `resolver` value in our API's configuration so that